theQRL/theqrl.org/content/blog/2024/the-12-days-of-zond-festivities/index.md

 ## Day 1: Post-Quantum Crossword Puzzle Festivity

-> **Hint:** Still stuck on #5 "I Lov this word"?
+> **Hint:** Still stuck on #5 across "I Lov this word"?
 Might be time to use a quantum search algorithm or ask the person who devised it.
+> **Hint 2:** For those on #2 across "suite of algorithms".
+This suite is for algebraic lattices.

 {{< image "./images/day1.png" >}}